rilma/EvsB/README.md

 # E vs B fields

 This respository contains the Python code developed to study the correlation between electric and magneic fields from the ground to the interplanetry medium.
-The results are published [here] (https://www.hindawi.com/journals/ijge/2012/648402/)
+The results are published [here] (https://www.hindawi.com/journals/ijge/2012/648402/).

+This [program] (corrMain.py) generates the plots presented below.

 This plot shows the y-component of the interplanetry electric field measured by ACE satellite (red) and the zonal component of the zonal electric field in the equatorial ionosphere.
 ![alt tag] (figures/fig02-pef-20041109-20041110.png)